rehierl/node-tree-outliner/1-0-mathematics/1-2-0-sets-of-values.md

 * each set contains a value no more than once
 * i.e. each value must be unique

-`V := { e1:v1, e2:v3 }`
+`V := { c1:v1, c2:v2 }`

-* a set of values can be understood to hold one element/slot per value
+* a set of values can be understood to hold one component per element
-* the number of elements in a set is referred to as "cardinality"
+* the number of components in a set is referred to as "cardinality"
-* the elements within a set have no order - i.e. no first/last element
+* the components within a set have no order - i.e. no first/last component
-* no element is allowed to hold the value of another element
+* no component is allowed to hold the value of another component
 * i.e. the multiplicity of each value within a set is one/1
-* i.e. a `1:1` relationship between values and elements
+* i.e. a `1:1` relationship between its elements and components
-* i.e. "values" and "elements" may be used synonymously
+* i.e. "values", "elements" and "component" may be used synonymously
 * `(vi != vj) <-> (ei !== ej)`

 definition